lnvglr/character-diversion/character-diversion.md

-One particularly appealing concept is the atomic design system, introduced (das 'introduced' ist überflüssig oder ich checks nicht).
+One particularly appealing concept is the atomic design system.
 It is constructed from atoms, which form molecules, which in turn form organisms which live in templates and pages.
 In a UI context a button and a text input field can be understood as atoms and when put together to a search field they become a molecule.
 This molecule of a search field can be embedded into the organism of a header, side-by-side with a logo atom and a main-menu molecule.
 This organism of a header can live in a template or a page.

 ![atomic-design-stages](https://media.crystallize.com/snowball/21/2/2/1/@1024/atomic-design-stages.webp)